 Simply put: your customers can recognize the difference between good and bad design.
-Marketers have to

 Ask yourself, if a person’s first experience with your business is your marketing material, how does your design communicate your value?
 You only have a few seconds to convince a potential customer from sticking around to learn more about your offering.
 Good design creates confidence in your business.
 Think about it.
 You know the feeling of visiting a cluttered, outdated website and the assumptions you make about the company that owns it.
 Are you willing to stick around or do you bounce right off the page?

 Design, in many ways, is the face your business shows the world.